-Granted, there may be limits: Company-internal files often can't be shared with the public.
-But I'm sure your company has an internal collaboration or file-sharing facility.
-For example, Sun people (and now Oracle people, too) are using SunSpace, and you can read a lot about it on Peter Reiser's blog.
+Granted, there may be limits: Company-internal files often can’t be shared with the public.
+But I’m sure your company has an internal collaboration or file-sharing facility.
+For example, Sun people (and now Oracle people, too) are using SunSpace, and you can read a lot about it on Peter Reiser’s blog (no link, sun.com no longer exists).
 Others may be using a company internal Wiki or (brrr (German article)) Sharepoint or whatever.

 The point is, you have created that file for a reason, and most reasons include sharing your creation in some way or other.
 By sharing what you create on the net, you maximize its value to the communities you participate in and as a side effect, you make sure it can’t be lost again.

 Blog about your stuff (I’ve started sharing my home server configuration scripts here and a reader already suggested I put them up on Github), upload it to YouTube, Flickr, Slideshare, your internal sharing systems or any other sharing platform of your choice.
 Just make sure your stuff is available on the net at any time.